stat545ubc-2023/assignment-b4-April-UBC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of bunnylatin is to …
+The purpose of `bunnylatin` is to make a variation of Pig Latin.
+It allows users to conveniently convert a string or vector into Bunny Latin.

 ## Installation